-A. Waiver of Memorandum of Points and Authorities.
-Notwithstanding Local Bankruptcy Rule 9013-1(G), motions filed without a separate memorandum of points and authorities shall be deemed to include a request for a waiver of a separate memorandum or deemed a single memorandum and motion as allowed by Local Bankruptcy Rule 9013-1(G).

-- B. Notice of Motion/Notice Hearing.
-Parties should consult Local Bankruptcy Rule 9013-1(M) regarding the form and content of notices.34 - C. Identification of Attorney.
+- A. Waiver of Memorandum of Points and Authorities.
+Notwithstanding Local Bankruptcy Rule 9013-1(G), motions filed without a separate memorandum of points and authorities shall be deemed to include a request for a waiver of a separate memorandum or deemed a single memorandum and motion as allowed by Local Bankruptcy Rule 9013-1(G). - B. Notice of Motion/Notice Hearing.
+Parties should consult Local Bankruptcy Rule 9013-1(M) regarding the form and content of notices. $\frac{34}{2}$ - C. Identification of Attorney.
 As set forth in Local Bankruptcy Rule 5005-1(C)(5), on the first page of every Rule 2002 Court Filing, the attorney filing the same shall be identified by name, state bar number, complete mailing address, telephone number, and the name of the party whom the attorney represents. - D. Objections and Replies.
-Unless otherwise ordered by the Court, Objections to Requests for Relief scheduled to be heard at an Omnibus Hearing shall be filed no later than seven (7) calendar days before the applicable hearing date if the Request for Relief is filed at least twenty-one (21) calendar days prior to the applicable hearing date, or three (3) calendar days before the applicable hearing date if the filing is filed less than twenty-one (21) days but at least fourteen (14) calendar days prior to the applicable hearing date.
-A reply to any Objection must be filed no later than 12:00 p.m. (prevailing Eastern Time) on the date that is 1 calendar day before the applicable hearing date. - E. Granting the Request for Relief Without a Hearing Where No Objection(s) Filed.
+Unless otherwise ordered by the Court, Objections to Requests for Relief scheduled to be heard at an Omnibus Hearing shall be filed no later than seven (7) calendar days before the applicable hearing date if the Request for Relief is filed at least twenty-one (21) calendar days prior to the applicable hearing date, or three (3) calendar days before the applicable hearing date if the filing is filed less than twenty-one (21) calendar days but at least fourteen (14) calendar days prior to the applicable hearing date.
+A reply to any Objection must be filed no later than 12:00 p.m. (prevailing Eastern Time) on the date that is one (1) business day before the applicable hearing date. - E. Granting the Request for Relief Without a Hearing Where No Objection(s) Filed.
 Provided that the notice filed with the Request for Relief includes a statement that the Request for Relief may be granted and an order entered without a hearing unless a timely Objection is made, after the Objection deadline has passed, and no Objection has been filed or served in accordance with the procedures set forth herein, counsel to the entity that has filed the Request for Relief may file a certification indicating that no Objection has been filed or served on the entity who has filed the Request for Relief and submit an order granting the relief requested (a "CNO").
 Any CNO that includes a proposed form of order that varies from the original proposed order must include (a) a redline of the revised form of order against the order filed with the subject motion and (b) a clean copy of the form of order.
-Once the order is entered, the hearing scheduled on the motion is cancelled. - F. Granting the Request for Relief Without a Hearing Where Objection(s) Filed.
-Provided that the notice filed with the Request for Relief includes a statement that the Request for Relief may be granted and an order entered without a hearing unless a timely Objection is made, after the Objection deadline has passed, timely filed and served Objection(s) to a Request for Relief may be resolved by filing an agreed form of order filed with a Certificate of Counsel ("COC").
-The COC must be signed by counsel with a certification that all known objections have been resolved by the agreed form of order.
-A COC should not be filed if it resolves less than all filed objections.
-Any COC that includes a proposed form of order that varies from the original proposed order must include (a) a redline of the revised form of order against the order filed with the subject motion and (b) a clean copy of the form of order.
 Once the order is entered, the hearing scheduled on the motion is cancelled.